berkcodes/bitwig-fedora/README.md

 # Bitwig Studio on Fedora

 Automatization of Bitwig Studio installation process on Fedora.
-I forked this because it hasn't been updated for the latest version of Bitwig or Fedora.
+I forked this because it hasn't been updated for the latest version of Bitwig or supported the latest version of Fedora.

 ## Install procedure:

 1. ```git clone https://github.com/nunodio/bitwig-fedora.git```

 2. ```cd bitwig-fedora```